novuhq/novu/docs/docs/overview/docker-deploy.md

 ### Pointing IFrame embed to custom installation

 When using the IFrame embed to attach the notification center rather than the React component, you need to specify the `backendUrl` and the `socketUrl` when initializing the iframe.
+If socket is located in a subdirectory a path to it also needs to be specified in `socketPath`

 ```html
 <script>